 The resource [areaNwkDeviceInfo] is for managing the device of the area network as well as acquiring information about devices in the area network.

 NOTE: There is currently no defined LWM2M object yet.
-This mapping is not available in this current specification .
+This mapping is not available in the present document.

 6.3.7 Resource [battery]